xizon/uix-portfolio/README.md

 ![](https://github.com/xizon/Uix-Portfolio/blob/master/helper/img/add-item.jpg)

-6.You can pretty much custom every aspect of the look and feel of this page by modifying the `*.php` template files. **Best Practices for Editing WordPress Template Files:**
+6.You can pretty much custom every aspect of the look and feel of this page by modifying the `*.php` template files **(Access the path to the themes directory)**. **Best Practices for Editing WordPress Template Files:**

   (1) WordPress comes with a theme and plugin editor as part of the core functionality.
 You can find it in your install by going to **"Appearance > Editor"** from your sidebar.